 Secure a Date and Venue

 The purpose of your event, the scope of activities, and expected attendance will all drive venue selection.
-Make sure your date doesn’t conflict with national holidays, school or religious calendars, or some other major local event.
+Make sure your date doesn’t conflict with national holidays, school, religious calendars, or some other major local event.